Learning, Training, and Human Performance Glossary

 Words beginning with the letter “F” are listed below.
 For words starting with a different letter, use the below table:

 Students and teachers are in the same location at the same time, such as a classroom setting.

-The focus of discussion between trainer and learner, as a result of which both parties review their objectives or approach.
+1) The focus of discussion between trainer and learner, as a result of which both parties review their objectives or approach.
 2) A method of judging the worth of a program at the end of the program activities (summation).
 The focus is on the outcome.

 The "front end" phase of the ISD or SAT process in which the job is analyzed, tasks are selected for training, task performance measures are constructed, existing courses are reviewed, and the instructional setting tentatively determined.

-Organizing instruction such that tasks that relate to the same procedures or equipment are presented together.
+Organizing instruction so that tasks that relate to the same procedures or equipment are presented together.